Exoskeleton Robotic Assisted Gait Training in Spastic Stroke Post Botulinum Toxin A Injection

 Time Frame

-Time Frame: Change from baseline at 5 months
+Time Frame: Relative change from baseline at 5 months

 Spasticity of skeletal muscle in lower extremity was evaluated by using the MAS scale.
 It uses a 8-point scale (0, 1, 1+,2, 2+, 3, 3+, 4) to score the average resistance to passive movement for each join with higher score indicating higher spasticity.
 The MAS has shown good reliability and validity.
 Investigators assessed the MAS of knee flexor/ extensor, ankle dorsiflexor/planta flexor in sitting position.
 The maximum of MAS scale is 4, and the minimum is 0.
 The higher scores mean a worse outcome.

-Time Frame: Change from baseline at 5 months
+Time Frame: Relative change from baseline at 5 months

 The MRC scale is a reliable measurement which ranges from 0 (no contraction) to 5 (normal power).
 Total scale combines all range and computes average scores, the higher scores mean a better outcome.
-The MRC scale will be used to examine the muscle strength of the affected hip flexion, knee flexion, knee extension, and ankle dorsiflexion in both sitting and standing positions.
+The MRC scale will be used to examine the muscle strength of the affected hip flexion, knee flexion, knee extension, and ankle dorsiflexion.
+Select an appropriate testing posture based on the client's abilities.(If the client cannot be assessed in a standing position, use a sitting position instead, but it would result in a lower score.)

-Time Frame: Change from baseline at 5 months
+Time Frame: Relative change from baseline at 5 months

 Berg Balance Scale

-Time Frame: Change from baseline at 5 months
+Time Frame: Relative change from baseline at 5 months

 The BBS is a 14-item scale, which is widely used to assess balance disorders in people with stroke, each item is scored from 0 to 4 points.
 The reliability and validity of the BBS are well established.
 Investigators used BBS for balance function assessment.
 The higher scores mean a better outcome.